 Mulch the coronillas, it will prevent you from watering and weeding in summer, and - even if they are rather rustic: it will protect the roots of the cold in winter.

 Pruning coronillas is not essential - but it can be beneficial!
 As a side note, the glaucous varieties do not appreciate too severe a trimming.

-If necessary then, in winter, from February to April, before the resumption of growth, cut down the coronillas almost to the foot.
+If necessary then, in winter, from February to April, before growth begins, cut down the coronillas almost to the foot.